sutarnilesh/SimpleWebApp/README.md

 In order to containerize this application, user must copy all files from docker directory to outside of docker directory.

 To build application image

-docker build -t simplewebapp .
+`docker build -t simplewebapp`

-To run and debug containerized application docker run -it -p 8001:8001 simplewebapp /bin/bash
+To run and debug containerized application

+`docker run -it -p 8001:8001 simplewebapp /bin/bash`